vertexproject/synapse/docs/synapse/power_ups/rapid_power_ups.rst

 If you are a :ref:`synapse-ui` user, you can navigate to the Power-Ups tab to register your Cortex and configure packages directly from the UI.

-Alternatively, one can use the `storm`_ tool can also be used.
+Alternatively, one can use the `storm`_ tool to get started with Rapid Power-Ups in their Cortex.

 First load the ``vertex`` package.